poppadum/dynquee/README.md

 ## Usage
 Most settings can be configured in the config file [`dynquee.ini`](dynquee.ini).
-Read the comments in that file or see the [configuration guide][config-guide] for full details.
+Read the comments in that file and read the [configuration guide][config-guide] for full details.

 ---